RoySRose/Roy/pages/effective_java_3rd/ef3_chapter2.md

 The LinkedHashMap class facilitates the latter approach with its *removeEldestEntry* method.
 For more sophisticated caches, consider *java.lang.ref* directly

 **case3 : listeners and other call backs**
-* When you implement an API where clients register callbacks. store only weak references to them, for instance , by storing them only as keys in a *WeakHashMAp*
+* When you implement an API, clients may register callbacks and not deregister them.
+Store only weak references to them, for instance , by storing them only as keys in a *WeakHashMap*